mirellameelo/ORB_SLAM2_ROS_2/README.md

 ## Dependecies

 - Eigen 3.2 (upper versions bring up incompatibilities)
-- OpenCV 3.X
+- OpenCV
 - ROS 2 (dashing)
 - ORB_SLAM2
 - Pangolin

+##### General dependencies

-The following libs eventually will be necessary.
+The following dependencies eventually will be necessary.
 You can install then as you need, or just run the command:

 ```bash
 sudo apt-get update && sudo apt-get install -y \